Skip to main content

 Create or Review Your Event Categories

 Before creating a new event, check the Event Categories list to see if needed category is available or create a new event category (e.g. Signature Events, Committee Meetings, etc.).
+Confirm that category is set to Active (green checkmark) to allow it to display on the frontend.

 Create New Event